dlccyes/CollegeNotes/docs/OtherNotes/last.fm.md

 3. last.fm settings → connect "Spotify Scrobbling"
 4. start a new track
 5. expected result: current playback & the missing scrobbles are shown

+## Artists Photos

+The photo of an artist is decided by the `upvote - downvote` of the artists photos.